laidig/transitland-atstop/README.md

 # At Stop #

 A hybrid mobile app that provides information about when the next bus will arrive at your stop.
-The app uses free [MTA Bus Time Developer API](http://bustime.mta.info/wiki/Developers/Index)'s to get the real-time location of the buses serving a particular stop.
+The app uses the [Transitland](http://transit.land) and Mapzen Search APIs to get the scheduled arrival of the transit service serving a particular stop.
 The app is built on top of [Ionic Framework](http://ionicframework.com/).

 Comments/contributions are welcome.